 Cornwall is a land of many myths and legends, and none are more enduring than that of King Arthur.
 Although historians strongly suspect King Arthur never existed at all, his tales of heroism have delighted the masses for centuries.

 His alleged birthplace is Tintagel Castle in North Cornwall.
 Here, you can see the ruins of the crumbling castle, and even climb inside ‘Merlin’s Cave’.
 This was said to be the home of the famous wizard Merlin.
+You have to cross a scenic bridge in order to get to the castle, which sits on an island.
+The crashing blue waves and howling wind makes an impressive backdrop for these 13th Century Ruins.
+It is highly recommended that you buy your tickets in advance.

 Depending on how you’re going for time you might like to add an extra stop.

 Only about 15 minutes away from Tintagel Castle, Boscastle is one of my favourite villages in Cornwall.
-It has a totally charming harbour as well as spectacularly atmospheric laneways and buildings.
+It has a charming harbour as well as spectacularly atmospheric laneways and buildings.

 If you like quirky things, then it’s also home to the Museum of Witchcraft & Magic.
 This museum was said to have served as inspiration for JK Rowling while she was writing Harry Potter, and it’s really fascinating.
 (Note: I don’t recommend this museum for kids!)